hyperledger/indy-hipe/text/localized-messages/README.md

 This says that all fields under `content` have *names* that are German, and that the `content.Geburtstag` and `content.Heiratsdatum` field *values* (which are of type date) are also represented in a German locale rather than the default ISO 8601.

+Besides supporting key localization, having a `~l10n.locales` array on a message, message type, or message family scope is an elegant, concise way to cope with messages that have mixed field locales (fields in a variety of locales).

 # Drawbacks
 [drawbacks]: #drawbacks